 Wanna add temporary color streaks to your dark brown or black hair?
 Grab your gel eye shadow and GO #Style & Grooming#beauty products#hair January 2 | Guest post by Asha Looking for a quick fix for color cravings?
 Go to your make up bag!
 You can use your gel or cream eye shadows to give yourself temporary hair color that washes out when you're ready.
 This works especially well for those of us that have dark hair tresses or have a head full of curls.
 Here's how you do it: Go through your make up bag and pick out your gel or cream based eye shadows.
 I found out that high pigment, bright eye liners also will work too.
 Got a bright liquid eye shadow?
 Give it a try too!
 The only thing I've found that doesn't work is powder based eye shadow.
 Pick the color(s) that you want to use.
 I found a liquid eye shadow, a few gel eyeliners, and some cream eye shadows that I decided to use.
 I'm a budget girl, so most of these were purchased from your average drug store.
 Now that you've picked your color(s), pick up a small section of your hair and get to color.
 I've also just done the ends of my hair, went for a tie-dye effect by using different colors on the same section of hair — your options are limitless.
 Just make sure you wash your hands before you start with a new color, as it tends to rub off on your fingers as you color.
 Go admire your new 'do in the mirror.
 Pull it up into a bun, or wear it loose if you like!
 However, I would not recommend using heat over your newly colored strands.
 I've found this works especially well for me when my hair is in its natural curly state — I can add color to a few strands for a splash of color, and then wipe it off when I get tired of it with a little conditioner or shampoo.
 It should hold for up to a few days, depending on how much you manipulate your hair.
 You might've missed it: Great idea of the day: use chalk pastels to temporarily add color to your hair An incredibly detailed guide to dying your hair red with henna How do I remove hair dye from the bathroom wall?
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Asha PREVIOUS Offbeat Home is now Offbeat Home & LIFE!
-NEXT DIY geeky fish tank decor Toggle comments [ 12 ] Very cool idea!
+Fix Typo Asha PREVIOUS A sweet batch of sassy and colorful mom-and-me photos NEXT DIY geeky fish tank decor Show/Hide comments [ 12 ] Very cool idea!
 I have both dark and curly hair, and trying to bleach/dye it is a pain!
 I was going to go all red this past time, but I couldn't stand it any longer and just went back to regular black.
 I need to give this tip a try so I can still get my color without the pain.
 Thanks!
 3 agree Reply CLEVER.
 This makes me wonder if it would work to put an eyeshadow primer on, then dab in a loose pigment or dry shadow.
 Reply I've tried it with primer actually.
 It didn't work for me when I put it on , but when I made a little paste of shadow & primer in my hand, it worked better.
 But I'm usually too lazy to go through all of that.
 I love jazzing up a plain bun doing this:) All professional boring looking from the front, then BAM- a little rainbow going on in the back;) 5 agree Reply This is awesome!
 Thanks for sharing!
-Reply Colored mascara also works….My friends and I used to do it in the 90's 0 agree Reply Some people use pastel chalks or hair chalks but be warned they dry out your hair horribly and can make it brittle. eye shadow, eye liner and colored mascara have worked for me since the late '80s with no problem, anytime I see them at the dollar store I grab them for that reason.
-Reply http://offbeathome.com/2012/06/chalk-for-hair-dye 0 agree Reply Such perfect timing .. the stuff I got at the drugstore that is intended for blue streaks is doing pretty much nothing on my dark hair.
+Reply Colored mascara also works….My friends and I used to do it in the 90's 😀 1 agrees Reply Some people use pastel chalks or hair chalks but be warned they dry out your hair horribly and can make it brittle. eye shadow, eye liner and colored mascara have worked for me since the late '80s with no problem, anytime I see them at the dollar store I grab them for that reason.
+Reply http://offbeathome.com/2012/06/chalk-for-hair-dye Reply Such perfect timing .. the stuff I got at the drugstore that is intended for blue streaks is doing pretty much nothing on my dark hair.
 But this, especially with those metallic eye shadows in the link, is going to be awesome.
 I will have the fanciest fauxhawk in the PTA!
-0 agree Reply OMG!
+Reply OMG!
 That is a REALLY cute idea.
 Too bad I have dreads.
 But I saw pics of ladies using yarn to wrap around the locks to ad that splash of color.
 I love this idea.
-0 agree Reply Do those liquid eyeshadows work?
+Reply Do those liquid eyeshadows work?
 I was going to use the maybelline 24hr tattoo cream eyeshadows.
-0 agree Reply Maybellene had a show on this topic.
+Reply Maybellene had a show on this topic.
 They suggested to mix a tiny bit of hair gel with dry eyeshadow.
 Mix it w/QTip.
 Use shower cap and cut slits where you want to pull out strands of hair to color.
 Massage color into each strand with fingers.
 Ought to last 3-4 days.
 Reply WOW!
 I used to use the bleach and dye method years ago but it was very high maintenance.
 I love the idea if using eye shadow and mascara for highlights.
 I was really only looking for a one day thing, but if it works for me as well as it does for you in the pictures, I might do this more often!
 Thank you!
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked *Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.